rooch-network/rooch/docs/website/pages/docs/getting-started.en-US.md

 In this section, I will guide you to write a blog initialization function and run it in Rooch to experience the basic process of `writing -> compiling -> publishing -> calling` the contract.

-We create a new `blog.move` file in the `sources` directory and start writing our blog contract.
+We create a new `simple_blog.move` file in the `sources` directory and start writing our blog contract.

 #### 4.2.1 Define the structure of the blog